AidanMcMoneagle/YelpCamp/README.md

 # YelpCamp
 Welcome to YelpCamp, a review wesbite for campgrounds.
 This project was built following a tutorial as part of <a href='https://www.udemy.com/course/the-web-developer-bootcamp'>The Web Developer BootCamp</a> by Colt Steele.

-To view the hosted application and start using the app please use the following URL; https://yelpcamp-course-app.herokuapp.com/
+To view the hosted application and start using the app please click <a href='https://yelpcamp-course-app.herokuapp.com/'>here</a>

 ## Table of Contents
 * [General Info](#general-information)